Nationals vs. Phillies Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Nicholas Castellanos, Lane Thomas and others in the Philadelphia Phillies-Washington Nationals matchup at Citizens Bank Park on Friday at 6:05 PM ET.
+Bookmakers have set player props for Nicholas Castellanos, Lane Thomas and others when the Philadelphia Phillies host the Washington Nationals at Citizens Bank Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!